 Right from the off, i knew we needed to make the trophy from fabric.
-I wanted to avoid the traditional plastics or metals typically found in trophies, as it didn’t really fit the message of sustainability, or fashion for that matter.
+It clearly wasn’t right to use traditional materials such as plastic or metals as it didn’t really fit the message of sustainability, or fashion for that matter.

-I thought we were laughing.
-We’ve got a great idea, we know what we’re doing time to get cracking.
+After deciding to add a reclaimed wooden base to provide more stability, I thought we were laughing.
+We’ve got a great idea, we know what we’re doing, time to get cracking.

-Turns out fabric, does not want to stay where you want it.
 I wrapped, tied, pinned, glued and asked it nicely.
-Without much joy.
+All without much joy.

 “Kyle Wilkinson Studio was brilliant to work with.
 They took our brief and created uniquely designed trophies that captured the spirit of our competition beautifully.
 We could not be happier with the result!”